Generic Name: alcaftadine (al-KAF-ta-deen)

 Use alcaftadine drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Alcaftadine drops is only for the eye.
+- Alcaftadine drops are only for the eye.
 Do not get it in your nose or mouth.

 - Do NOT use alcaftadine drops in your eyes while you are wearing contact lenses.
 Soft contact lenses may absorb a chemical in alcaftadine drops.
 Wait 10 minutes after you use alcaftadine drops before you put your contacts back in.
 Only put your contact lenses back in if your eyes are not red.